Rohit18/GlobalUrbanRuralVegetation/README.md

 ---

 ## Methodology & Calculations
-This codebase utilizes **Google Earth Engine** to perform multi-scalar geospatial analyses.
-The core calculations include:
+This codebase utilizes GEE to generate datasets, and python to process these datasets, analyze, and plot.
+The primary parameters analyzed include:

-### 1. Vegetation Composition
+### 1. Vegetation and subtype composition
 Calculates the area-weighted mean ($\mu_{w}$) fractional cover for specific vegetation subtypes using **ESA WorldCover 2020** (10m resolution):
 * Tree Cover
 * Grassland